timmyb824/dotfiles/README.md

 I utilize [starship](https://starship.rs/) for customizing my prompt.
 My configuration is stored in `starship.toml`.
 I have separate files for my aliases and functions.
 To manage and install plugins, I employ simple zsh functions inspired by [zsh-unplugged](https://github.com/mattmc3/zsh_unplugged), which can be found in the `plugin_manager.zsh` file.
 All other settings are located in `zshrc`.

 Regarding terminals, I prefer using a combination of [hyper.js](https://hyper.is/) and [warp](https://www.warp.dev/).
 Each terminal offers specific features that I can leverage based on the task or situation at hand.
-It's worth mentioning that there are certain tools, such as [fig](https://fig.io/), which are not supported or that I prefer not to load in both terminals.
-To handle this, I have implemented logic in my `zshrc` to load specific tools based on the terminal I am using.
+For example, I prefer to use hyper.js when I am working on a remote machine.

 Additionally, you may notice comments next to certain lines in my `.zshrc`.
 These serve as reminders of which package manager I used to install a particular tool.
 While I rely on homebrew for specific cases where it is necessary or makes sense, I have transitioned to using [pkgx](https://docs.pkgx.sh/) for most other packages.
 Although it is still relatively new, I have encountered a few minor issues.
 However, I appreciate its concept and its efforts to minimize system pollution.